 GENERAL / SEA-LEVEL FORECASTS

 Meteorological Office: Detailed forecasts with 7 day outlook from the national forecaster.
-(Location forecast we use on this site is Oban Airport - although being 25 miles away, it is a more representative weather station than closer ones to us.)
+(Location forecast we use on this site is Oban Airport - although 25 miles away, as crow flies, it is a more representative weather station than closer ones to us.)